zulufoxtrot/peerberry-robo-investor/README.md

 # Peerberry Robo-investor
-Invests automatically on the Peerberry crowdlending platform
+Invests automatically on the Peerberry crowdlending platform.

-Esketit already has a robo-investor built-in, but for some reason it does not invest fast enough, causing cash drag.
+Peerberry already has a robo-investor built-in, but for some reason it does not invest fast enough, causing cash drag.

 # Install